kerimkaynakcigames/Sequentior/docs/sequentials/gameobjectsequentials/sequential_instantiate.md

     If you assign a value greater than 1, the __Sequential output port__ exposes an array of game objects instead of a single game object.

+## Delay Between Each Object

+If the __Object Count__ is greater than 1, you can define a delay value (in seconds) to wait between each object instantiate.

 ## Parenting

 This section lets you define the parenting options of the instantiated game object.